 WEIGHT LIMITS.
 Though you’re allowed to place the CRS any way you prefer, here’s what we recommend:

 - Children under 20 pounds: CRS faces the back of the plane.

 - Children between 20-40 pounds: CRS faces the front of the plane.

 SEATBELTS ARE AVAILABLE.
 If you feel you need extra help securing a child, just ask the nearest Flight Attendant.

 To make sure your CRS will fit properly when you’re onboard, check the widths of the narrowest and widest passenger seats on our Flying Southwest page.
 When purchasing your flight, click on the hyperlinked flight number on the Select Flights page to find the aircraft series size for a specific flight.
 While we try our best to utilize the originally scheduled aircraft type for your journey, operational circumstances may result in a swap to an aircraft with different seat dimensions.

 While flying doesn’t usually cause problems during pregnancy, in some cases, traveling by air has been known to cause complications or premature labor.
 If you’re pregnant, you should consult your physician before flying.
 We recommend against air travel beginning at the 38th week of pregnancy.
 Depending on physical condition, strength, and agility, you may, in some cases, be asked not to sit in the emergency exit row if pregnant.

-We welcome nursing mothers who wish to breastfeed onboard or within our facilities.
+We welcome nursing Customers who wish to breastfeed onboard or within our facilities.